 Blackstone Steak Fajitas Are a Quick Healthy Dinner

 Blackstone steak fajitas are a quick healthy dinner you can throw together on busy nights.
-These steak fajitas are SO much better than what you’d find at a Mexican restaurant because you control the quality of ingredients.
-Best of all there are leftovers for work lunches!
+These steak fajitas are much better than what you’d find at a Mexican restaurant because you control the quality of ingredients.
+Best of all, there are leftovers for work lunches!

 This Blackstone steak fajitas recipe is so easy and delicious I make it a few times a month.
-Just to warn you this recipe makes a lot, if you do not need leftovers and aren’t feeding an army consider scaling the recipe back.
+To warn you, this recipe makes a lot.
+Consider scaling the recipe back if you do not need leftovers and aren’t feeding an army.

 Don’t Have a Blackstone?
 No Problem!

 If you don’t have a Blackstone, you can still make this recipe.
 Use a cast-iron skillet, cook on a high temp and try not to stir too often.

 This recipe is highly customizable.
 If you prefer more meat, add more meat or if you are like me and prefer more veggies, then load up on veggies.
 If you prefer chicken or shrimp to steak, then swap them out.
 Remember to adjust cooking time for shrimp since it cooks so quickly.

 I’m not a big fan of bell peppers, so I replace most bell peppers typically found in steak fajitas for some poblano or pasilla peppers.
 I also try and keep the dish low carb, so I skip the flour tortillas (even though I LOVE tortillas, I love my pants fitting more).

 Blackstone Steak Fajitas Ingredients